-Areej1, Mian Kamran Sharif1, Tabana Naz1, Hafiz Rizwan Sharif2, Muneeba Javed1
+Areej1, Mian Kamran Sharif1, Tabana Naz1, Hafiz Rizwan Sharif2, Muneeba Javed1 6/4/2025

 Artificial intelligence (AI) and machine learning (ML) has gained a significant position in every field, especially health bringing significant sector transformation in the field of functional foods and nutraceuticals.
-The research and development departments, historically, were dependent on typical and traditional methodologies, now extended using AI-driven strategies to enhance the formulation of supplements.
-By using AI, nutraceutical industry can increase the development of synergistic supplements, forecast herbal the techniques of nanotechnology and able to provide personalized supplements according to individual health profile.
+The research development departments, historically, were dependent on typical and traditional methodologies, now extended using AI-driven strategies to enhance the formulation of supplements.
+By using AI, nutraceutical industry can increase the development of synergistic herbal supplements, forecast techniques of nanotechnology and able to provide personalized supplements according to individual health profile.